Enet4/dicom-rs/scpproxy/README.md

 This is an implementation of the Proxy SCP, which can be used for logging and debugging purposes.

+This tool is part of the [DICOM-rs](https://github.com/Enet4/dicom-rs) project.

 ## Usage

 ```